Reddit's Appetite: Predicting User Engagement with Nutritional Content: Predicting Engagement

-\xhdr{Control features} We define control features as factors that typically influence user engagement in social media but are unrelated to food.
-In particular, we compute the following features: (i) weekend or weekday indicator, (ii) pre-, during, or post-peak of the COVID-19 pandemic indicator, (iii) user experience indicator (top $5$\% of most active users vs. the remaining users), and (iv) indicator for the first, second, third, or fourth quartile of the day.
+\textbf{Control features.} We define control features as factors that typically influence user engagement in social media but are unrelated to food.
+In particular, we compute the following features: (i) user experience indicator (top $5$\% of most active users vs. the remaining users), (ii) indicator for the first, second, third, or fourth quartile of the day, (iii) weekend or weekday indicator, and (iv) pre-, during, or post-peak of the COVID-19 pandemic indicator.
 In addition, we use the post tag as another control variable.
-We show all possible tags in Table \ref{table:reddit_tags}.

-With control features, we account for various factors that could affect engagement and aim to isolate the effects of nutritional content on user engagement.
-For example, user activity levels vary between weekends and weekdays, influencing post frequency and audience size.
-The COVID-19 pandemic altered user behavior on social media, making the timing relative to the pandemic an important factor.
-Posts by experienced users typically receive stronger engagement due to users' familiarity with popular post attributes or their reputation in the subreddit.
+With control features, we account for various factors that could affect engagement apart from nutritional content and other food-related features such as visual appearance or textual indicators.
+For example, user activity levels vary between weekends and weekdays, influencing post frequency and audience size (cf. Figure \ref{fig:temporal}).
+The COVID-19 pandemic altered user behavior on social media, making timing relative to the pandemic an important factor \cite{gligoric_population-scale_2022}.
+Posts by experienced users typically receive more engagement due to user familiarity with popular post attributes or their reputation in the subreddit \cite{rokicki_how_2017}.
+Moreover, the visual content of an image strongly influences its popularity and engagement it receives \cite{khosla_what_2014}.
 Finally, dividing the day into quartiles (six hours each) ensures balanced analysis across different times of the day.